EyeSeeTea/clickdown/readme.md

 Utilities to work with [clickup](https://clickup.com/).

 They work by making queries to the clickup api.
-The requests are cached for an hour, but you can delete the cache files at any point.
+The requests are cached for some time (an hour by default), but you can delete the cache files at any point.

 To run them, you need a configuration file named `clickdown.cfg` that contains at least your clickup token and the id of your team (see